The nuts and bolts for best welding results

 - Quality of the polished section and roughness of the electrode

 - Tip geometry of the electrode

-Electrodes with rare earth (mixed oxides).
-In comparison to thoriated electrodes this electrode is less harmful to the environment and not radioactive.
-The electrodes offer excellent ignition characteristics and consistent welding properties.
-They are universal and suitable for all applications in the whole range of DC and AC welding for non-alloyed and high-alloyed steel, aluminium, titanium, nickel, copper and magnesium alloys.
-Because of their great ignition properties they are also suitable for automated welding.
-Due to the low electrode temperature, they offer an increased current carrying capacity and longer service life than thoriated electrodes.
+Electrodes with rare earth mixed oxides.
+Compared to thoriated electrodes, E3 is less harmful to the environment and not radioactive.
+E3 electrodes offer excellent ignition and consistent welding properties.
+They are universal and suitable for all applications for DC and AC welding pf non-alloyed and high-alloyed steel, aluminum, titanium, nickel, copper and magnesium alloys.
+Because of their great ignition properties, E3 Electrodes are also suitable for automated welding.
+Thanks to the low electrode temperature, they offer an increased current carrying capacity and longer service life than thoriated electrodes.

 See how E3 Tungsten compares to 2% Thoriated in the video below:

-Lanthanated electrodes are suitable for applications in DC and AC welding.
-Their main areas of application are the welding of non-alloyed and high-alloyed steel, aluminium, titanium, nickel, copper and magnesium alloys.
+Lanthanated electrodes are best for DC and AC welding applications.
+Their main areas of application are the welding of non-alloyed and high-alloyed steel, aluminum, titanium, nickel, copper and magnesium alloys.
 These electrodes are also suitable for the use in micro-plasma welding.

 Ignition characteristics are enhanced with increased amounts of lanthanum oxide (La2O3).
 The overall service life and current carrying capacity is lower than the E3® electrodes.

 WLa 15 = Gold

 WLa 20 = Blue